warthog-network/docs/Guides/bridge-node-setup.md

 # Bridge Node Setup
-In this guide we will set up start a Warthog node with websocket support to support incoming connections from browser nodes.
+In this guide we will set up start a Warthog bridge node with websocket support to support incoming connections from browser nodes.
+This results in a bridge nodes which connect the core network (using TCP) to browser nodes (using Websocket protocol).

 Due to browser restrictions, TLS encryption is required on the browser side.
-To address this issue we will need to use a reverse proxy for websocket connections that is hosted a public server that and pointed to by a domain name.
+To address this issue we will need to use a reverse proxy for websocket connections that is hosted on a public server and pointed to by a domain name.
 This reverse proxy will forward websocket traffic to the node and perform the TLS encryption.

 !!!